xiix0/scam/README.md

-You are a fluke of the universe; you have no right to be here.
+You are only young once, but you can stay immature indefinitely.